jiechenmc/Gradus/README.md

 ```bash
 python main.py
 ```
-- A cache will be created at "./.cache" with the current page url when DUO session expires after 30 minutes
+- A cache will be created as a file (.cache) with the current page url if any exceptions arise
 - The cached url allows the script to pick up exactly where you left off of
+- .cache should be removed if you do not intend to continue where you left off of
 ####